 "Just don't hurt me again."

-“I can’t promise that.
+"I can't promise that.
 No one can promise that.
-The best I can do is to never hurt you that way again.”
-He took her hand, held it tight.
-“You’re going to hurt me, too.
-It’s the nature of relationships.
-Anyone who says they don’t have problems every now and then isn’t in a real one.”
+The best I can do is to never hurt you that way again."
+He took her hand and held it tight.
+"You're going to hurt me, too.
+It's the nature of relationships.
+Anyone who says they don't have problems every now and then isn't in a real one."

 The lift stopped and he led her off, not dropping her hand, enjoying the feel of it in his, the simple innocence of just holding hands like two teenagers.
 They passed McCoy who was clearly getting a late start to the party, and he stopped and stared at them.

 "Something I ought to know?"

 Kirk laughed and said, "Bones, I humbly request the honor to court Chris.
 You're the closest thing she has to a father."

 McCoy hit him on the arm.
 "What the hell, Jim?
 I'm not old enough to be her dad.
 But court away, it's about damn time."
 He started down the hall, then turned back.
 "Hey, you didn't leave the party because they're out of hooch, did you?
 You just want to get to the sex, right?"

 Kirk knew he was blushing.
 "They've still got bourbon, Bones."

 "That's what I like to hear.
 Don't forget to stretch first."